rpbeukes/DataDrivenBuilderPatternLibrary/README.md

 # Data Driven Builder Pattern Library
-A small library to create data objects in a fluent way for unit testing.
+A small sample on how to create data objects in a fluent(ish) way for unit testing.